 League Ambassadors & Life Members

-In its' inaugural season, the League appointed two Ambassadors, whose main role is to represent the League at matches and functions, and seven life members.
-Sadly, one of those seven Life Members, Alan Phelan, passed away in 2022.
+In its' inaugural season, 2021, the League appointed two Ambassadors, Terry Bentham and Ray Knowles, whose main role was to represent the League at games and functions.
+Sadly, Terry Bentham passed away in 2025.

 League Ambassadors